 ~ ‘PURSUE YOUR LIGHTNESS’ through the top of your head in your Yoga 🙂

-~ Observe your breath
+~ Have awareness off and observe your breath

 I recommend you use the ‘opportunity’ in this little ‘pause’, that is the ‘neutral’ ‘Standing Resting Position’ that occurs between all the standing postures and between many left and right sides of postures, to assess your breath and work your breath by taking in some extra big Yogic breaths if you need them to recover before you start your next action.